alexgould17/capstone/README.md

 This is the final project I will be making for my bloc courses & it is meant to be the best display of my knowledge & proficiency in coding yet.
 This project will be an app that sorts, organizes & displays the user's personal collection of pictures.
 It will store metadata in a local database that will allow the user to *very* easily sort & search through their pictures however they want to.
 In addition, it will feature a pleasing & robust UI while incorporating external APIs (see User Experiences section) to enhance functionality.

 ## User Experiences
-- Users should be able to sign up, login & see their homepage.
+- Users should be able to sign up, login & see their homepage. *done*
-- Users should be able to see & browse their pictures laid out in a pleasing format.
+- Users should be able to see & browse their pictures laid out in a pleasing format. *done pending styling*
-- Users should be able to add a picture from local storage into their collection. *this is too difficult to add to production for now, so we will leave it be for now*
-- Users should be able to add/remove tags on images.
+- Users should be able to add/remove tags on images. *done*
 - Users should be able to sort & search by tags and other metadata.
 - Users should be able to add a picture from the internet into their collection.
 Said image should be downloaded locally & any existing metadata, if properly attached, should populate the database automatically.
 - Users should be able to export their personal database for backup/transfer to a new device.
-- App should monitor local files & alert the user if any errors occur between local files & database. *see local files note*
+- Users should be able to see a map with all of their pictures on it
 - **Potential Bonus Feature**: Post to social media without leaving the app.
 There are a few other features I'm mulling over, but unless I truly want to put the effort in to turn this into a magnum opus, I'll not add them (They'll be added to this readme if I see fit to at least think about including them).